Lohmarr/wngmn/README.md

 - Ability to like and remove your likes from other birds
 - Migration pattern filtering for finding birds on the same path
 - Responsive design for mobile and desktop devices
+- Randomly generated seeded database so you aren't alone while perusing the demo

 ## Technologies Used